Nasirilahi/rnNotes/README.md

 # rnNotes

 This is a react-native Android/iOS application for creating a tasks/notes.
-All created tasks/notes will be showen as list on the main screen and if there is no notes/tasks then empty screen will be visible.
+All created tasks/notes will be shown as a list on the main screen and if there is no note/task then empty screen will be visible.
 All the tasks/notes will be stored in to local storage so if in case app is killed no data will be lost.

 In this following features are implemented:-
 1. New Note/Task